 I use a kitchen scale like this one.
 It measures in both grams and ounces and makes it super easy to get consistent bread every time.
-It’s also small and stores easily on it’s side which is great, because we don’t have a ton of extra space around here!
+It’s also small and is easy to store in a drawer or cabinet.

 Fold Instead of Knead

 Another big difference in making sourdough bread is that you don’t knead it.
 Well, there is one step at the very beginning where you will knead it for just a bit.
 But instead of kneading after each rise, you do folds.
 They’re quite simple and don’t require nearly as much work as kneading.